What is the Equity Ratio?

 The formula for calculating the equity ratio is as follows.

-The ratio is expressed in the form of a percentage, so the resulting figure must then be multiplied by 100.
+The ratio is expressed in a percentage, so the resulting figure must then be multiplied by 100.

-The assets belonging to a company were funded somehow, i.e. either from equity or liabilities, the two primary funding sources:
+The assets belonging to a company were somehow funded, i.e. either from equity or liabilities, the two primary funding sources:

 - Equity: Consists of items such as paid-in capital, additional paid-in capital (APIC), and retained earnings